vtorves/octostalker/README.md

 http://octostalker.com/

-An app to follow friends and organizations on github
+An app to follow friends and organizations on GitHub

 ## How to run locally